SINDI: An Efficient Index for Sparse Vector Approximate Maximum Inner Product Search: Full Precision Inverted Index

 Redundant inner product computations arise because identifying the common non-zero dimensions $\Omega(\vec{q}, \vec{x})$ between a query vector $\vec{q}$ and a document vector $\vec{x}$ requires scanning many irrelevant entries outside their intersection.
 We observe that the document identifiers retrieved from traversing an inverted list correspond precisely to the dimensions in $\Omega(\vec{x}, \vec{q})$.
 Therefore, when accessing a document $\vec{x}$ from the list of dimension~$j$, we can simultaneously retrieve its value $x^j$, thereby enabling direct computation of the inner product without incurring the overhead of finding $\Omega(\vec{q}, \vec{x})$.

 \begin{example} Figure~\ref{fig:motivation} illustrates the inverted lists constructed for vectors $x_1$ to $x_5$.
 When a query $q$ arrives, it sequentially probes the inverted lists for dimensions~1, 3, and~5.
-In the base dataset, only the dimensions belonging to $\Omega(\vec{q}, \vec{x})$ need to be traversed during the inner product computation.
-For example, although $x_4$ has a value in dimension~2, this dimension is not in $\Omega(\vec{q}, x_4)$ and thus is never accessed during the computation.
+In the base dataset, only dimensions in $\Omega(\vec{q}, \vec{x})$ need to be traversed during the inner product computation.
+For example, although $x_4$ has a value in dimension~2, this dimension is not in $\Omega(\vec{q}, x_4)$ and thus never accessed.
 We further observe that the document identifiers retrieved from the inverted lists overlap exactly with those used to determine the common non-zero dimensions for the inner product.
-This implies that the products of these non-zero entries can be computed during the document retrieval process itself, thereby ensuring that only dimensions in $\Omega(\vec{q}, \vec{x})$ are involved in the inner product computation. \end{example}
+This implies that the products of these non-zero entries can be computed during document retrieval, thereby ensuring that only dimensions in $\Omega(\vec{q}, \vec{x})$ are involved in the inner product computation. \end{example}

 Inspired by these observations, we extend each inverted list $I_j$ to store not only the identifier $i$ of the vector $\vec{x}_i$, but also the value $x_i^j$ in dimension~$j$.
 In our notation, we simply write $x_i^j$ in $I_j$ to denote this stored value, with the subscript $i$ implicitly encoding the associated vector ID.
-This value-storing design eliminates the cost of explicitly locating $\Omega(\vec{x}_i, \vec{q})$ during inner product computation, as well as the additional random memory access that would otherwise be required to fetch $x_i^j$ from the original vector.
+This value-storing design eliminates the cost of explicitly locating $\Omega(\vec{x}_i, \vec{q})$ during inner product computation, as well as the additional random memory access needed to fetch $x_i^j$ from the original vector.